ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   UUIDv7 features fixed millisecond level of precision within the Unix epoch that does not exceed the granularity capable in most modern systems.
   For other levels of precision UUIDv8 SHOULD be utilized.
+  Similar to {{monotonicity_counters}}, with UUIDv1 or UUIDv6,
+  a high resolution timestamp can be simulated by keeping a count of the number of UUIDs that have been generated with the same value of the system time, and using it to construct the low order bits of the timestamp.
+The count will range between zero and the number of 100-nanosecond intervals per system time interval.

 Length:
 : The length of a given timestamp directly impacts how long a given UUID will